pierre-rouleau/pel/README.rst

   - Read the section on `How to install PEL`_.

-- **Over 95 PDF reference sheets** organized by topics with hyperlinks to Emacs manuals, external packages, articles and other references.
-See:
+- **Over 100 PDF reference sheets** organized by topics with hyperlinks to Emacs manuals, external packages, articles and other references.

-  - the `raw version of the PEL Key Maps PDF`_ as a starting point, use a browser, like Firefox, that can render these PDF so you can use the links easily.
+  - See the `PEL Index PDF`_ and `PEL Key Maps PDF`_ as a starting point.
+    For best user experience, use a browser, like Firefox, that can render the PDF inline so you can use the links quickly.
   - See the manual sections on `Key Bindings Documentation`_, and the `PDF reference sheets`_.